HASwitchPlate/openHASP/CHANGLELOG.md

 ### Objects
 <!-- ?
 Support for State and Part properties -->
 - Set default line_width of new `line` objects to 1
+- Allow line and block comments in pages.jsonl

 ### Fonts
 - Firmware files include the bitmapped font sizes 12, 16, 24 and 32pt